François, Count of Enghien: Spoiled fruits of victory

 It would not be possible to follow up on this victory of Ceresole.
 Unable to march onto Milan, Enghien entrusted 200 men-at-arms and the artillery under the command of de Thais with the occupation of marquisate of Montferrat, which they succeeded in conquering with the exception of Casale, Alba and Trino.
 In April, Charles V undertook preparations to invade France either into Picardy or Champagne.
 According to Le Fur, 16,000 French soldiers were recalled from Piedmont to aid in the defence of the north-west.
-Crété suggests that 12,000 foot soldeirs were recalled from Piedmont.
+Crété suggests that 12,000 foot soldiers were recalled from Piedmont.
 The defeated prince of Salerno exacted his revenge by defeating Piero Strozzi, who unlike Enghien looked to advance into the Milanese with troops he had assembled at Mirandola, at Serravelle on 4 June.
 Knecht describes this Imperial victory as having annulled that achieved by the French at Ceresole.
 The comte d'Enghien kept only enough soldiers to continue the siege of Carignano.
 He was supplemented in June by the forces Monluc had recruited in France.
 Finally, on 21 June, the commander of Carignano, Piero Colonna capitulated to the French.
 He surrendered to Enghien on the understanding his men would be able to march out with their weapons, if without their ensigns.
 Colonna himself was to enter French service within 8 days.
 A dual invasion of France was now beginning, with the Imperials marching into Champagne after easily overthrowing the French in Luxembourg, and Henry VIII joining an English siege of Boulogne in the north on 14 July just as had been predicted during Monluc's meeting with the King.
 Thus, Enghien and his soldiers were recalled to deal with this crisis.
 The final act of Enghien's army in Piedmont was to capture the town of Alba at the end of July.
 To this end he had commanded Strozzi's force to join with him.
 On 8 August, a three-month truce with del Vasto was established, bringing to an end the war in Piedmont.